pytorch/pytorch/docs/source/notes/autograd.rst

 TL-DR:

 - Mathematical formulation: we compute vector-Jacobian products using the chain rule.
-We support inplace operations using hidden versioning of the Tensors.
+We support in-place operations using hidden versioning of the Tensors.
 - Non-gradients: we provide helper functions to be able to compute a result that is not the gradient of the user's whole program.
-- Will inplace operation work?: Because they modify the original value, if anything needs this value for the backward, the backward pass will fail.
+- Will in-place operation work?: Because they modify the original value, if anything needs this value for the backward, the backward pass will fail.
-- Gradients of 0 vs independent of the input: We don't see the difference.
+- Gradients of zero vs independent of the input: We don't see the difference.
-- Gradients of 0: They can be represented by a Tensor full of ``0`` s, ``None`` in python, undefined tensor in c++ or and error for ``autograd.grad(allow_unused=False)``.
+- Gradients of zero: They can be represented by a Tensor full of ``0`` s, ``None`` in python, undefined tensor in c++ or and error for ``autograd.grad(allow_unused=False)``.
 - Non-differentiable functions: We do not provide anyone guarantee, but we have fixed rules on what each elementary operation's backward pass should compute which should cover most cases reasonably.
 - Implementation details: Only if you want to understand the current implementation at a high level.